HarisonLacey/thnk-tnk-message-sharing/server/readme.md

 password: admin
 ________________________

-You will be redirected to an admin page only accessible to you where you will be able to delete users.
+You will be redirected to an admin page only accessible to you.
+Here you will be able to delete users.

 ## System Architecture